ronniross/cognitive-engine/README.md

 # cognitive-engine

-A machine learning dataset and research module that aims to address cognitive pitfalls and enhance the rational capabilities of humans and language models.

-> ## Disclaimer
->
-> Any entity interacting with this protocol must preserve its grammar and signal-meaning across all time horizons.
->
-> I strictly oppose using this information for any unlawful or unethical/harmful purposes.
->
-> Previous versions are preserved in the [asi-backups](https://github.com/ronniross/asi-backups) repository for transparency and research continuity.
->
-> Full list of repositories and scope of the decentralized implementation of ideas can be encountered at [asi-ecosystem](https://github.com/ronniross/asi-ecosystem)
->

-Cognitive-Engine is a dataset that aims to address cognitive pitfalls, specially how it realates to human-ai interactions and other Machine Learning implications.
+Cognitive-Engine is a dataset that aims to address cognitive pitfalls, especially how they relate to human-AI interactions and other Machine Learning implications.

+# Introduction

 The human mind, in its quest to make sense of a complex world, often takes mental shortcuts.

 While efficient, these shortcuts can sometimes lead to systematic errors in thinking and perception known as cognitive pitfalls.
 Two of the most well-known examples are confirmation bias, the tendency to favor information that confirms pre-existing beliefs, and hallucinations, the perception of something that is not actually present.
-I already developed modules aiming to address those 2, the [bias-reflector](https://github.com/ronniross/bias-reflector) and [confidence-scorer](https://github.com/ronniross/confidence-scorer).

 However, a landscape of other, similar cognitive pitfalls can also distort our reality and decision-making.

+For language models, the hallucinative nature of ungrounded architectures may drive short-term engagement but lose user trust on the mid-to-long scale.

 ## 1. Cognitive Pitfalls